 Machine condition monitoring is a practice whereby the machine's health over a specific period can be assessed.
 By capturing data from the machine, efficiency, overall equipment effectiveness, and other variables can be used to determine future performance to optimize parts replacement, wear and tear, and downtime for service.

-But what about tool monitoring?
+But what about monitoring the tool conditions?
 While machine condition monitoring leverages electronically captured data, the tools themselves are precise, hardened tools that perform the cutting, boring, or milling of a piece.
-By extending the concept of machine condition monitoring to include tool monitoring, companies can predict tool failure and reduce cost.
+By extending the concept of machine condition monitoring to include tooling, companies can predict tool failure and reduce cost.

-Tool monitoring is more difficult to perform than machine condition monitoring.
+A tool monitoring system analyzes machine data from many devices to determine the health, lifespan, and remaining utility of a tool.
+Monitoring the health and lifespan of a tool is more difficult to perform than machine condition monitoring.
 It attempts to leverage the data from the CNC machine to understand and predict the condition and lifecycle of the tool.
 The more precise the prediction of tool failure, the lower the overall tool cost incurred.

-By monitoring various factors, tool life monitoring software can inform operators of tool wear and expected tool life.
+By monitoring various factors, monitoring software that measures the health of a tool can inform operators of tool wear and how long a tool will last.
 This offers greater visibility into the process and empowers operators to get as much life as possible from each tool.
 They can also manage their time better to perform changes with less downtime.
 Predicting the tool failure allows operators to replace the tool at an optimal point, while avoiding damage to the machine and part being produced, lowering scrap and tool costs.

-For companies implementing tool monitoring systems, there are essentially three levels of approach.
+Tool monitoring systems operate on one of three levels, each increasing inaccuracy.
+Level one monitors averages created by failure points while level two uses power to measure predictable waveforms and level three uses advanced algorithms for collected data.
+For companies implementing systems that monitor tooling, there are essentially three levels of approach.
 Each offers a varying degree of certainty as to indicating when a tool failure will occur, and as a result, each step offers varying degrees of effectiveness.

 While this method is easy to implement (resulting in its industry-wide use), it does have significant drawbacks.